legion-platform/legion/docs/source/gen_glossary.rst

 .. glossary::

     VCS
-        Version control system, place where model source codes are persisted for development and deploy procedures (e.g. Git Repository)
+        Version control system.
+A service that stores model source code for development and deployment procedures (e.g. a GitHub Repository).

     Trained Model Binary
-        Archive, that contains trained ML/AI model (inference code, model weights and etc.).
-Legion declares formats of these binaries
+        An archive containing a trained ML/AI model (inference code, model weights, etc).
+Legion defines a format for these binaries.
+See <ref_model_format.html>

-    Trained Model Binary Format
-        Format of storing trained ML/AI models.

     Trainer
-        Application/tool, that takes source code of models (placed in VCS), :term:`Data Bindings <Data Binding>`, :term:`Connections <Connection>` and :term:`Training Hyperparameters` and produces :term:`Trained Model Binary`
+        Application that uses model source code, :term:`Data Bindings <Data Binding>`, :term:`Connections <Connection>` and :term:`Training Hyperparameters` to produce a :term:`Trained Model Binary`.

     Data Binding
-        Declaration where remote data (e.g. files from S3) should be placed for :term:`Train` process
+        Reference to remote data (e.g. files from S3) should be placed for a :term:`Train` process.

     Connection
-        Credentials for external systems, such as Docker Registry, cloud storages and etc.
+        Credentials for an external system.
+For example: Docker Registry, cloud storage location, etc.

     Training Hyperparameters
-        Parameter for training process, e.g. count of epochs in evolution algorithms
+        Parameter for Training process.
+For example, count of epochs in evolution algorithms.

     Train
-        Process of converting model source codes (placed in VCS) with :term:`Data Bindings <Data Binding>`, :term:`Connections <Connection>` and :term:`Training Hyperparameters` to :term:`Trained Model Binary` using :term:`Model Trainer` application/tool declared in :term:`Toolchain Train Integration`
+        A containerized process that converts model source code, :term:`Data Bindings <Data Binding>`, :term:`Connections <Connection>`
+        and :term:`Training Hyperparameters` to :term:`Trained Model Binary` using a :term:`Trainer` defined in a :term:`Trainer Extension`

     Trainer Extension
-        Pluggable mechanism of :term:`Train` processes
+        A pluggable :term:`Train` implementation.

     Packager
-        Application/tool, that takes :term:`Trained Model Binary` and :term:`Connections <Connection>` and converts into target format,  such as Docker Image with REST API, Google Cloud function, AWS Lambda functions and etc.
+        Containerized application that uses a :term:`Trained Model Binary` and :term:`Connections <Connection>` and converts them into a target Archive.
+Typically this is a Docker image with REST API.

     Package
-        Process of converting :term:`Trained Model Binary` into target format, such as Docker Image with REST API, Google Cloud function, AWS Lambda functions and etc. using :term:`Model Packager` application/tool declared in :term:`Toolchain Packaging Integration`
+        Containerized process which turns a :term:`Trained Model Binary` into a Docker image with REST API using a :term:`Packager Extension`.

     Packager Extension
-        Pluggable mechanism of :term:`Package` processes
+        A pluggable :term:`Package` implementation.

     Deployer
-        Application/tool, that takes results of (or references to) :term:`Package` process and :term:`Connections <Connection>` to deploy this `artifacts` to target systems (such as Kubernetes cluster for Docker Image with REST API and etc.)
+        Containerized application that uses the results of a :term:`Package` process and :term:`Connections <Connection>` to deploy a packaged model on a Kubernetes cluster.

     Deploy
-        Process of deploying results of (or references to) :term:`Package` to target systems (such as Kubernetes cluster for Docker Image with REST API and etc.) using :term:`Model Deployer` application/tool
+        Containerized process that `Deploys <Deploy>`results of a :term:`Package` operation to Kubernetes cluster with a REST web service.

     Trainer Metrics
-        Numeric metrics, that are being set by model training code during :term:`Model Training Process <Train>` (e.g. accuracy of model).
-Can be used for querying and comparing :term:`Model Trainings <Train>`
+         Metrics set by `Trainer` code during `Train` (e.g. accuracy of model).
+These metrics can be used for querying and comparing `Train` events.

     Trainer Tags
-        Key/value (string/string) values that are being set by model training code during :term:`Model Training Process <Train>` (e.g. type of algorithm).
-Can be used for querying and comparing :term:`Model Trainings <Train>`
+        Key/value value pairs that are set by `Trainer` code (e.g. type of algorithm).
+Can be used for querying and comparing `Train` runs.

-    Model Prediction Metrics
-        Metrics that provides information how fast is model, based on measuring process of handling :term:`predictions <Prediction>`

     General Python Prediction Interface
         Format of storing models, written in a Python language